-The Karlsruhe (Germany) based Gameforge Group today announced that it is fundamentally realigning its internal structures.
-After the successful merger in August, Gameforge and Frogster are now starting the integration and laying the foundations for the company’s sustained ability to adapt to future requirements.
+The Karlsruhe-based Gameforge Group today announced that it’s fundamentally realigning its internal structures.
+After a successful merger in August, Gameforge and Frogster are now starting the integration and laying the foundations for the company’s sustained ability to adapt to future requirements.

 As they focus on their core portfolio, Gameforge and its subsidiary Frogster are aiming to create more efficient structures and discontinue products that have failed to meet growth expectations (like Hellbreed and Mythos).
 Gameforge is evaluating the discontinuation of the “Star Trek – Infinite Space” project and is also currently exploring co-publishing options.